Earth Explorers – an overview

 The Soil Moisture and Ocean Salinity (SMOS) mission, launched on 2 November 2009, is exploiting an innovative two-dimensional interferometer to acquire brightness temperature observations at L-band (1.4 GHz).
 These observations translate into information on the moisture held in soil and salinity in the surface layers of the oceans, which are needed to further our understanding of Earth's water cycle.

-The objective of this mission is to provide the best-ever survey of the geomagnetic field and its temporal evolution.
+Swarm will provide the best-ever survey of the geomagnetic field and its temporal evolution.
 The geomagnetic models resulting from the mission will provide new insights into Earth’s interior.
 This information will lead to a better understanding of atmospheric processes, and also have practical applications in areas such as space weather and radiation hazards.
-Swarm is due for launch in 2012.
+Swarm was launched on 22 November 2013.

 Earth Explorer 8